Los Angeles Dodgers minor league players: Kendall George

 Kendall Adli George (born October 29, 2004) is an American professional baseball outfielder in the Los Angeles Dodgers organization.
 George was selected by the Dodgers in the first round, with the 36th overall selection, of the 2023 Major League Baseball draft out of Atascocita High School in Humble, Texas.
 On July 21, 2023, George signed with the Dodgers for a below slot signing bonus of $1.85 million.
 He debuted for the Arizona Complex League Dodgers, playing in 12 games before being promoted to the Class-A Rancho Cucamonga Quakes for the last 16 games of the season.
 He hit .370 between the two levels with 17 stolen bases.
 George was selected to participate in the inaugural "Spring Breakout" minor league showcase during spring training 2024.
 Back with the Quakes in 2024, he played in 86 games and batted .279 while stealing 36 bases.

 George was promoted to the High-A Great Lakes Loons to start the 2025 season where he batted .295 in 111 games while stealing 101 bases, the fifth highest single-season total by a minor leaguer since 2005.
 He earned post-season Midwest League All-Star honors.
+George was promoted to the Double-A Tulsa Drillers for 2026.
+He played in 55 games, with a .332 batting average and 33 stolen bases.
+However, George suffered a patellar injury while avoiding a bat collecting dog during a game, which required season ending surgery.